Guardians of the Sky: Birding with the Kogi and Wayuu in Sierra Nevada de Santa Marta

 As we descended from the Sierra Nevada, our cameras full of images and our notebooks filled with observations, we carried with us something more valuable than any photograph: a deeper understanding of what it means to be a responsible birder in indigenous territories.

-Special thanks to Yeferson Guale Epiayu (@kalekalemana1921) and Dagoberto Rudas (@dago_rdg) for their guidance, wisdom, and friendship.
+Special thanks to Yeferson Guale Epiayu (@kalekalemana1921), David Jara (@davidjara20), David Faunal (@faunal_observatorioavesminca), and Dagoberto Rudas (@dago_rdg) for their guidance, wisdom, and friendship.
 Their commitment to sharing their cultural knowledge while protecting their ancestral territories makes experiences like this possible.
+Photography credits to Royann, our early guest and talented photographer who captured these remarkable moments.

 Sierra Nevada 8-Day Itinerary